scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

  [Fig: example image AdH model showing areas with material properties & some BC's]

+2. Data Retrieval: Material properties, hydrology and climatology datasets are retrieved from various public web based and local data stores.

-2. Computational mesh generation: The ROIs are partitioned into a computational mesh that is used by the environmental simulation engine.
+3. Computational mesh generation: The ROIs are partitioned into a computational mesh that is used by the environmental simulation engine.
 The simulation types that we are focused on in this work uses a 2D structured/regular grid or an unstructured 2D triangular mesh.
 3D meshes are obtained by extruding the 2D mesh in the z direction in the form of layers.
 Initial generation of a computational mesh is typically automated and controlled by attributes in the model specification